Windows Remote Assistance: A Full Guide on How to Use It

 Click Get help from a friend on the Control Panel’s left pane to prompt for a Windows 7 remote assistance, and send the Invitation.msrsincident file to your trusted helper.
 The session won’t start without your permission so don’t miss the popup box.

-One last question I can’t leave out of this blog is: ‘Is it safe to use remote assistance?’
-The harsh truth of modern digital reality is that no connection can be totally safe.
-So the real question is: what precautions should I take to minimize the risks.
+One last question I can’t leave out of this blog: is using remote assistance safe?
+The harsh truth of modern digital reality is that no network connection can be one hundred percent safe.
+So the real question is what precautions you should take to minimize the risks.

-The most obvious (and the list expected, I guess) tip is to never use those standard Windows utilities we’ve been talking about this whole time.
-Mostly ’cause they all operate via the RDP connection which from a perspective of cybersecurity is an open door with a huge neon sign saying ‘Come and get whatever you want’.
-Though I can imagine some scenarios with no other choice, a third-party product like TeamViewer or HelpWire will always be the better option.
+The most obvious tip is to never use those standard Windows utilities we’ve been talking about this whole time.
+Mostly because they all operate via the RDP connection which, from a perspective of cybersecurity, is an open door for malware and hackers.
+So, in most scenarios, a third-party product like TeamViewer or AnyDesk is always a better option.

 Ok, now that’ll be all for today.
-Don’t hesitate to click my links for a better grasp on Windows remote assistance, stay safe and see ya all in the next HelpWire blogs.
+Don’t hesitate to click my links for a better grasp on Windows remote assistance, stay safe and see you all in the next HelpWire blogs.